DataBiosphere/terra-workspace-data-service/docs/WDS Running Python tests locally.md

 # Running python tests locally

 This page provides instruction around how to replicate python tests failures that happen in the [following](https://github.com/DataBiosphere/terra-workspace-data-service/actions/workflows/release-python-client.yml) github action locally.
+You can do this on your dev machine or set this up inside a virtual environment.

 ## Set up